 Cosmetology Business Management Degree and Certificate Programs

 Students can develop skills that are generally needed to complete these duties within a salon environment, as well as a grasp of state and federal sanitation standards.
-Programs may be offered online or on-campus and can generally be completed in two years.
+Programs may be offered online or on-campus.

 Students entering a cosmetology business management program may need a certificate or diploma in cosmetology, as well as a state board-issued license in cosmetology.
 Some programs may require or recommend professional salon experience prior to admission as well.
 Some schools offer programs where students can simultaneously earn a cosmetology certificate and the associate's degree.

 In the associate's degree program, students take business courses common to any business management program; however, emphasis is also placed on how course topics relate specifically to cosmetology and the salon environment.
 A typical program includes courses such as the following:

 Although many degree holders become salon managers, there are several other career options as well.
 Graduates may consider jobs in the cosmetology industry careers such as: